Valt25/MSS_A5_front/README.md

 My team asks me to create some instruction to run this code.
-As they do not know that web frontend is just a files, and they are her:)
+As they do not know that web frontend is just a files, and they are hear:)

 So to follow the formality of the assignment and my team desires.
 Look at the instructions how to run this code.